Tebey: Career

 In 2002 and 2003, his performance of "We Shook Hands (Man to Man)" became a charted country radio hit in the United States and Canada.
 Tebey was the subject of a segment on CBC Radio's Sounds Like Canada, and nominated for a 2004 Canadian Radio Music Award for Best New Group or Solo Artist (Country), against Damian Marshall, Deric Ruttan, Heather Dawn and Jason Blaine.

 Returning to Canada, Tebey became a professional songwriter in popular music outside of country.
 Artists for whom he has written include Sony BMG recording artist Rex Goudie (including co-writing the No. 1 Hot AC single "Run"), Shawn Desman (including co-writing his No. 1 pop/r&b single "Let's Go"), 2006 Canadian Idol winner Melissa O'Neil, Open Road/Universal country Tara Oram and On Ramp/EMI artist Brad Johner.
-Tebey also has a co-penned song on Big & Rich's million selling album Between Raising Hell and Amazing Grace" platinum.
+Tebey also has a co-penned song on Big & Rich's million selling album Between Raising Hell and Amazing Grace platinum.

-As a country music artist Tebey has had several hit singles in Canada.
+As a country music artist, Tebey has had several hit singles in Canada.
 His songs "Somewhere In The Country" and "Till It's Gone" were Top 10 radio hits in 2012 and 2013 respectively.
 In 2014, Tebey's country cover of Avicii's "Wake Me Up" reached No. 5 on the Canadian country music radio airplay chart and has sold in excess of 40,000 copies, being certified Canadian Gold.
-In 2014 Tebey became a member of the Warner Music Canada family, when he signed a record deal with Road Angel Entertainment, a sub label of the parent company.
-Warner Music Canada currently handles the radio promotion and distribution of Tebey's music.
-In February 2018 Tebey released the first single from his upcoming EP.
-The video for "Denim on Denim" was directed by Emma Higgins and shot on location across Arizona, New Mexico and Texas.
+In 2014 Tebey signed a record deal with Road Angel Entertainment, a sub label of the parent company, Warner Music Canada.
+In February 2018 Tebey released the first single "Denim on Denim" off his EP Love a Girl.

 In 2019, Tebey launched his own record label, Jayward Artist Group, with management executive Jill Snell.
 He signed himself and Quebecois country artist Matt Lang to the new label.
 His third album The Good Ones was released on the new label in January 2021.
 It includes the singles "Good Jeans", "Happened on a Saturday Night", "Shotgun Rider", "Song of the Summer", and the title track "The Good Ones", a duet with pop artist Marie-Mai.

-In 2022, Tebey released "What Was I Drinking", the lead single off an upcoming album slated for a fall 2022 release titled Tulum.
+In 2022, Tebey released "What Was I Drinking", the lead single from an album initially slated for a late 2022 release titled Tulum.
+The album release did not materialize, but he continued to release more singles.
+In January 2024, he released the single "Hold Your Horses".
+He followed that up with a cover of The Weeknd's single "Blinding Lights".
+In November 2024, he released "Hangover at My Place", a duet with Tenille Arts.